RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-02-beaglebone-black-ubuntu-part-1.markdown

 39+0 records out
 ```

-We can strike `Control-T` again to receive additional updates.
+We can strike `control-T` again to receive additional updates.
 The numbers will tell us if we are making progress.
-Don't get carried away with `Control-T`.
+Don't get carried away with `control-T`.
 A watched pot never boils :-)

 ###Booting with the New SD Card
 The terminal will return to the command prompt after the Ubuntu image has been written to the SD card.
 Now it's time to boot with the new image.